fabianlischka/InfoSec101/p1-InfoSec101.md

 - Be aware of what is in the cloud
 - iOS/OS X keep your contacts, calendars, photos in iCloud
     - The iCloud celebrity photo hack was most likely a mix of bad passwords and social engineering

 ### Suggested Tools: Cloud Storage

+Most well known tools cannot be recommended, but SpiderOak is a better version of DropBox, and BitTorrentSync a good alternative for many purposes.

+- Recommended:
+  - **BitTorrentSync**: Distributed backup, alternative to Cloud storage.
+All platforms.
+[Link](https://www.getsync.com)
+      - Allows you to share and sync folders across devices that you choose (your own, or eg among a group of people)
+  - **SpiderOak**: Cloud backup.
+Encrypted.
+All platforms.
+[Link](https://spideroak.com)
-- Encrypted, but experimental: TorrentSync
+      - Like DropBox, but better encryption.
 - Careful, only partial encryption: Dropbox, Google Drive, iCloud
 - Not recommended at all: 360 Cloud Disk, Baidu Cloud Disk, QQ Net Disk
 - Note: Whatever you encrypt yourself with PGP you can put on any cloud server, as it can't be decrypted without your private key